 Zabbix consists of several major software components, the responsibilities of which are outlined below.

-In order to allow easy access to the monitoring data and the configuration of Zabbix from anywhere and from any platform, the Web-based Interface is provided.
-The Interface is a part of the Zabbix Server, and is usually (but not necessarily) run on the same physical machine as the one running the Zabbix Server.
+For an easy access to Zabbix from anywhere and from any platform, the web-based interface is provided.
+The interface is part of Zabbix server, and usually (but not necessarily) runs on the same physical machine as the one running the server.

 Zabbix web interface must run on the same physical machine if SQLite is used.

 Zabbix proxy can collect performance and availability data on behalf of Zabbix server.
 A proxy is an optional part of Zabbix deployment; however, it may be very beneficial to distribute the load of a single Zabbix server.